Lupin3000/IoT-Radar-Python-MicroPython-Mosquito/README.md

 ## Test Mosquitto

-You can use this manual test for the `mosquitto service` and also to test publisher: `main.py` and/or subscriber: `radar.py`.
+You can use this manual test for the `mosquitto.service` and also to test publisher: `main.py` and/or subscriber: `radar.py`.

 ### ttys001